PekkaPek/languagelearner/README.md

 * PHP
 * SQL (MySQL)

-## Steps to set up this repository
+## Steps to Set Up This Application

 1. Make sure that you have WAMP, MAMP or equivalent installed.
 2. Clone this repository to your working directory (e.g in WAMP www folder).